bilalezafar/CentralBank-BERT/README.md

 # 📘 Central Bank Digital Currency (CBDC) – NLP Models and Pipelines

 This repository contains a suite of **transformer-based models and training pipelines** designed for the analysis of Central Bank Digital Currency (CBDC) discourse.
-Built on top of a domain-adapted BERT model [CentralBank-BERT](https://huggingface.co/bilalzafar/CentralBank-BERT), these pipelines enable classification of CBDC-related text into multiple dimensions such as **CBDC detection, stance, sentiment, type, and discourse features**.
+Built on top of a domain-adapted BERT model [Central Bank BERT](https://huggingface.co/bilalzafar/CentralBank-BERT), these pipelines enable classification of CBDC-related text into multiple dimensions such as **CBDC detection, stance, sentiment, type, and discourse features**.
 The project covers **end-to-end workflows** including:

 * **Data preprocessing** and annotation files,
 * **Fine-tuning pipelines** for each classification task,